KevinChngJY/IntelligentReservationSystem/README.md

 The termination is last Action by IRA.
 For more details of Action, see section L.

 For example, for establishment *bestplc5637* reporting period *20/11/06*, out of total *515* patron queries, *39.029126213592235* percents terminates at *OversizedGroup*.
-Meaning, on Nov 6 around 201 inquires (~39%) to reserve for a group greater than allowed group size.
+Meaning, on Nov 6 around 201 queries (~39%) are to reserve for a group larger than allowed group size.

 Patrons may use *CheckReservation* intent to check for their reservation status.
 ```